jeremyglebe/dev_tool_tutorials/vsc_mf/readme.md

 The following is assumed about your environment:
 * You are using Visual Studio Code
 * You have the Code Runner extension for vscode installed
-    * only needed for one of the methods
+    * only needed for one of the methods below
 * You have G++ installed and in your PATH

 If any of the above assumptions are **not** true of your environment and you are